-FDR and AT&T Digital Transfer Project
+FDR and AT&T Digital Engagement Tools

 Support for this curriculum is part of AT&T's commitment to advancing education, strengthening communities and improving lives.
 AT&T Aspire is the company's signature $350 million philanthropic initiative that drives innovation in education by bringing diverse resources to bear on the issues including funding, technology, employee volunteerism, and mentoring.

 For more information about this material and upcoming speech transfers and curriculum contact the Library’s education specialist Jeffrey Urbin at Jeffrey.Urbin@nara.gov or by phone at (845) 486-7761.